DevynnT/space-trivia/README.md

 # Space Trivia Game

-Crudely made game using pure JavaScript.
+Crudely made game using JavaScript.
 For IDSP-2.

 ## How to Run